 Each year, Horizon Academy’s Board of Trustees sets tuition for the coming year to accommodate salary increases, benefit increases, and inflation.
 With Horizon Academy’s low student to teacher ratio and small class size, it is inevitable that the cost of providing the program will exceed that of schools with larger, more traditional class sizes.
 A Horizon Academy education is an investment in your child’s future.

 Horizon Academy offers aid to qualified students on the basis of the financial need of the family and the availability of funds.
 Financial aid decisions are made independent of the admission decisions and in no way affect the applicant’s selection.
 The amount of financial aid awarded may vary from year to year depending upon the funds available and the number of families in need of aid.

 Horizon Academy conducts vigorous fundraising campaigns each year to support a substantial financial aid program.
 It is the goal of the school to provide tuition aid to families whose children have been accepted and have a need for financial aid as verified by FAST powered by ISM, an independent assessment agency.
 Their recommendation, along with supplementary information (tax returns, etc.) submitted by the parents, is used by the Financial Aid Committee to determine eligibility with the amount awarded being dependent upon the financial need of the family.

 Awards to first year students are based on the family’s level of financial need considered in relation to the total pool of funds available to the school at the time of request.
 In subsequent years, evidence of the student’s level of investment, positive anticipation, and commitment to the program will be considered along with the level of need and the pool of funds.

-As soon as parents have completed the online form and submitted all the supporting documents, Horizon Academy administrators have access to all the data required to make financial aid decisions that are fair and equitable for all, and will contact parents as soon as possible.
+As soon as parents have completed the online form and submitted all the supporting documents, the Scholarship Committee has access to all the data required to make financial aid decisions that are fair and equitable for all, and will contact parents as soon as possible.

 Tax Deductibility of Tuition